- About Us

 Bishop Shanahan in Ireland for medical leave, preached and lectured—in churches, seminaries, convents, schools, and colleges—about evangelization, the missions, and his desire to found a missionary religious order.
 A decision was made to found a congregation and the Dominican Sisters agreed to take the first group of young women to their convent campus in Cabra, Dublin, until a house could be found.
 Between October 2, and December 8th, 1923, Agnes Ryan, Elizabeth Ryan, Veronica Hassen, Christina Shannon, Norah Leddy, Ellen Byrnes, Georgina Dwyer, and Beatrice Lockett began their aspirancy at Cabra.
 Mary Martin, an Irish nurse in Nigeria, and Philomena Fox from Philadelphia entered in June 1924.

 The Dominican Sisters of Cabra, Dublin, provided spiritual formation as well as guidance in managing the new congregation’s land and household.
 The postulants embraced their formation and the tasks of farming, laundry, and fundraising.
 They soon had a financially viable farm with cattle and poultry.
+And the people of Ireland responded to the mission appeals with faith and generosity.

 In February 1927, the first ten sisters made their profession as Holy Rosary Sisters.
 Five would continue to work on the mission of congregational growth and the formation of new members in Ireland; five would prepare to travel to Nigeria to initiate their mission.
 These five studied the Igbo language and prepared to improve the livelihood of girls through a network of schools for teacher training, nursing, and technical instruction.
 They looked to Mary as a model for the innate dignity of women.